 1. CHOOSE A LOCATION IN THE US

 The United States is a national economy.
 This means that all the states have, more or less, autonomous trade laws, including individual tax landscapes and business restrictions.
-Registration, insurance, physical property rates, and license fee vary within the US, and these factors, in turn, have a direct impact on your business costs.
+Registration, insurance, physical property rates, and license fees vary within the US, and these factors, in turn, have a direct impact on your business costs.
 Therefore, the first vital step is to choose a location wisely.

 2. CHOOSE HOW TO INCORPORATE